YangWenhao3906/Discussions_to_Skills/README.md

 This is a work in progress.
 This coding book was written by me and has not been annotated and summarized by another one at the same time.
 Therefore, there are some missing issues and other problems.
 Any feedback and suggestions are welcome!

-As an exercise for Professor Minghui Zhou in the course of Open Source Software Analysis in Peking University, China.
+> As an exercise for Professor Minghui Zhou in the course of Open Source Software Analysis in Peking University, China.

 # Intro

 Many useful information can be extracted from the Issue discussions on GitHub, including but not limited to: solutions to some problems, reflection of the developers' skills from their discussions.

 It is reasonable to measure a developer's skills not only from his/her code contributions, but also from his/her discussions with others.

-Undoubtedly, someone's speech reflects his/her personal skill traits.
+> Undoubtedly, someone's speech reflects his/her personal skill traits.

 Skills are not only limited to technical aspects.
 Especially in Issue discussions, communication abilities, teamwork, problem analysis and problem-solving skills, management abilities, as well as some personal traits such as patience, enthusiasm, initiative, open-mindedness, etc., can all be demonstrated.

+## theme analysis

-Our goal is to extract developers' skills from the discussions, that is, input "developers' words" and output "developers' skills".
+Our goal is to extract developers' skills from the discussions, that is, input `developers' words` and output `developers' skills`.

 This is not an easy task because the information is scattered and fragmented, and the content is about their questions or opinions on a particular issue.
 We need to infer the underlying skill information from these fragmentary expressions.